drinkbird/drinkbird.github.io/_posts/blog/2019-10-12-recommended-books-for-software-developers.md

 ### Not all books have the same lifespan

-Some people believe that since technology advances so rapidly, books become obsolete the moment they hit the shelves.
-Although that's true in some occasions, it ignores an important distinction between different book types.
+Technologies move quickly, which makes some people believe books become obsolete the moment they hit the shelves.
+That's true in narrow cases.
+The more useful distinction is between *information* and *fundamentals*.

-Knowledge is divided into two categories, *information* and *fundamentals*.
-The former includes specific knowledge that helps people deal with certain problems and usually has a short lifespan, whereas the latter includes broadly applicable knowledge which isn't constrained to a specific implementation and can be relevant for years.
+Information is the specific knowledge that helps you solve today's problem in today's stack: API changes, framework idioms, configuration recipes.
+Short half-life.
+Fundamentals are the underlying ideas that apply across stacks and decades: how to model a domain, how to instrument a system, how to lead the people who build it.
+Books about people and behavior especially can be relevant for a lifetime, because technology changes but people don't.

 ![The hierarchy of knowledge]({{ site.baseurl }}/images/hierarchy_of_knowledge.png)

-Especially books about people and behaviour can be relevant for a lifetime, as technology changes but people don't.

-A solid skill set based on fundamentals can help us learn new technologies on demand, rapidly adapt to new requirements and ultimately live a more fulfilled professional life.
-We have to build skills based on information on top of fundamentals.

-*Note: I have included a few exceptional books that live in the cross-section between information and fundamentals.
-I try to keep those in my lists only as long as they remain relevant.*
+The lists above are heavily weighted toward fundamentals.
+A few entries live at the boundary.
+I keep them as long as they remain relevant and drop them when they don't.

-### Don't judge a book by its ~~cover~~ programming language

-It is common for books that target fundamental knowledge to utilise specific programming languages to illustrate their examples.
-Some people get discouraged and reject the book if they haven't worked with that language or have no intention of using it in the future.

-Fundamental knowledge is widely applicable.
-Learning a concept or technique in one technology stack and transferring the implementation to another should be business as usual.
-Smart engineers have no such limits.

 ### Success is a process, not a moment

-Investing in your craft takes a lot of time and effort.
-Reading one book won't bring you success overnight, but creating a habit of reading books regularly - along with plenty of practice - will transform you into a better engineer and stronger professional.
+Reading one book won't transform your career.
+Reading regularly across years, especially across topics outside your current job, will.
+The habit compounds faster than the work.

-Got any book suggestions of your own?
-Don't hesitate to drop a line in the comments below!
+Got a book worth adding to one of these lists?
+Drop a line in the comments.

-Did you enjoy this post?
-Spread the word by giving it a share, and happy coding! `:)`